 We kept returning for their tuna steak.

 Nomad is located in the corner of Jalan Raya and Jalan Goutama.
-Next we’ll hit to Jl.
+Next, we’ll head to Jl.
 Goutama!

 Jalan Goutama